nlxai/sdk/packages/website/src/content/02-05-touchpoint-ui-voice.md

 - [Prerequisites](#prerequisites)
 - [Customization](#customization)

-Touchpoint UI supports voice interaction, allowing users to speak their requests instead of typing.
+Touchpoint UI supports voice input to allow your users to talk to your applications over the internet.

 ## Enabling Voice Input